 Measure the vertical distance (H) from the peaks to the neckline, then subtract H from the neckline breakout price.
 If peaks are at $100 and neckline at $88, the target is $76.
 According to Bulkowski, approximately 64% of confirmed Adam & Adam double tops reach this full measured-move target.

 Both are valid.
 A breakout entry captures the full move but risks fakeouts.
-A retest entry waits for the 57–61% of confirmed patterns that pull back to the neckline (which becomes resistance) — offering a tighter stop and better risk/reward, at the cost of missing the 39–43% of patterns that do not retest.
+A retest entry waits for the 64% of confirmed Adam & Adam patterns (65% for Eve & Eve) that pull back to the neckline as resistance - offering a tighter stop and better risk/reward, at the cost of missing the ~35% of patterns that do not pull back.

 The 4-hour and daily timeframes produce the most reliable double top signals in crypto, with significantly less noise than 1h or 15m charts.
 On the 15-minute timeframe, require RSI divergence - RSI making a lower high at the second peak while price makes an equal high - as an additional confirmation filter.